Reconstructing nodal pressures in water distribution systems with graph neural networks: Evaluation and results

 If a model could perfectly reconstruct the nodal pressures in the WDS, it would achieve unit normalized standard deviation and unit correlation coefficient.
 As a consequence, its centered root mean square error would be zero.
 This place is denoted with a red cross in each figure.
 The metrics are computed on the full set of points in the graph, even on the observed ones, thus the points are lying on a half-circular arc with smaller observation ratios tending towards the center of the coordinate system.

-To give a hint on the usefulness of the proposed model, a na\"ive model is used as a baseline.
-The na\"ive model predicts the same pressure for each of the unobserved nodes in the WDS: the average of the observed pressures.
-This is used as a sanity check; the proposed model should outperform this model.

-The na\"ive model is denoted with rectangles while the proposed graph convolution on water networks (GraphConvWat) is denoted with circles.
-Different observation ratios are colored differently, but same observation ratios for the two different models are colored the same.
+Though interpolated regularization is good in maintaining the standard deviation in the recovered signal, it fails to match the ground truth values.
+This unfortunate behavior suggests, that the nodal pressure distribution is not smooth enough to meet the assumptions of interpolated regularization.

-The GraphConvWat clearly outperforms the na\"ive model.
-While both models' performance gets better by raising the observation ratio, the proposed technique achieves a decent performance even with the least observations.
+In contrast, the data-driven approach does not involve any -- possibly inaccurate -- preliminary assumptions on the properties of the pressure distribution, it relies purely on the data.
+This inviting property helps ChebNet to clearly outperform both the na\"ive model and the interpolated regularization.
+While all the models' performance gets better by raising the observation ratio, the proposed technique achieves a decent performance even with the least observations.
 The worst performance is seen in the Anytown water network (Fig.~\ref{fig:taylor-plots}(a)) which has the least nodes among the WDSs.
 An observation ratio of $5\%$ means the observation of $2$ nodes only, which explains the sub-average performance.
-GraphConvWat performs better on the other two WDSs, where the centered root mean square error is below $0.25$ for each observation ratio.
+ChebNet performs better on the other two WDSs, where the centered root mean square error is below $0.25$ for each observation ratio.
 The main reason of the deviation from the reference (denoted by a red cross in Fig.~\ref{fig:taylor-plots}) is revealed by the empirical cumulative distribution plot in Fig.~\ref{fig:ecdf}.
 While the relative error for the pressure reconstruction is low for most of the nodes (below $5\%$), there are a few nodes with a reconstruction error as high as $100\%$.
+Leaving these unrealistic values out of the prediction, the proposed technique is able to reconstruct the vast majority of the unknown signal with an acceptable accuracy from the perspective of WDS operators.